-Skills-first hiring is the recruitment strategy of focusing on a candidate's skills and abilities to do the job whether or not they meet typical education, prior employer, or job title requirements.
-Prioritizing skills does not ignore traditional hiring and development systems that already work but enhances them to better match talent with opportunity.
+Skills-first hiring is the recruitment strategy that focuses on a candidate's skills and abilities to do the job whether or not they meet typical education, prior employer, or job title requirements.
+Prioritising skills does not ignore traditional hiring and development systems that already work but enhances them to better match talent with opportunity.

-10 LinkedIn (2020), "Where Internal Mobility Is Most Common Since COVID-19: Top Countries, Industries, and Jobs"
+&lt;sup>6 LinkedIn (2020), "Where Internal Mobility Is Most Common Since COVID-19: Top Countries, Industries, and Jobs"

-11 Matthew Baird, Paul Ko, and Nikhil Gahlawat (2022).
+&lt;sup>7 Matthew Baird, Paul Ko, and Nikhil Gahlawat (2022).
 "Skill Signals in a Digital Job Search Market and Duration in Employment Gaps."
 LinkedIn Economic Graph.